Study finds half of the monkeys in Silver Springs carry herpes B virus

-“People just don’t understand that wildlife…the first word is wild,” said charter boat captain Tom O’Lenicks.
+“People just don’t understand that wildlife…the first word is wild,” said charter boat captain Tom O’Lenick.

-Captain Tom O’lenicks has chartered tourists through Silver Springs for over three decades.
+Captain Tom O’Lenick has chartered tourists through Silver Springs for over three decades.

 On his tours, he makes sure to answer the one question everyone is asking…’just where did they come from?’

 “Captain Colonel Tooey, in a reaction to the wildlife and exotics that were used in the Tarzan films done at Silver Springs took it on his own to bring in three couples of the monkeys in 1937 and establish them on an island,” O’Lenick said.